DeMarcus Ware: Television appearance

+In 2024, Ware competed in season eleven of The Masked Singer as "Koala".
+He was eliminated on "Transformers Night" alongside Colton Underwood as "Lovebird".

 Personal life

+Ware is a Christian.
+He has said, “Jesus Christ has always been the center of who I am.
+If you’re not a part of something, how do you know your purpose?
+God is my purpose and I place all my hope and trust in who He is.”

 In March 2005, Ware married his high school sweetheart, Taniqua Smith, a former Air Force member and the daughter of a police officer.
 After three difficult pregnancies, including the birth and death of a son, Omar, in 2006, they adopted their daughter, Marley.
 In 2010, they had a son, DeMarcus Ware II.
 Ware and Smith divorced in 2012.
+In 2021, he married Angela Ware.
+They had a son named Michael John Ware in 2021.